ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-nsxdlr.md

 ## NSX DLR routes
 {: #openshift-runbook-runbook-nsxdlr-routes}

-On the Edge, the default route is configured to be to the transit network connection to the OpenShift Edge.
+On the Edge, the default route is configured to be to the transit network connection to the {{site.data.keyword.redhat_openshift_notm}} Edge.

 ### Global configuration
 {: #openshift-runbook-runbook-nsxdlr-global-config}